Green Long Ducker 2025

 This is more than a symbolic step.
 It is a promise: to our students, our environment, and the future we all share.

-Derby Day Triump: Harrow Appi vs Rugby School Japan
+Derby Day Triumph: Harrow Appi vs Rugby School Japan

 Last Saturday, Appi Kogen echoed with cheers as Harrow Appi welcomed Rugby School Japan for a packed day of badminton, tennis, football, and tag rugby.
 From the opening shuttle‑cock rallies to the final whistle on the rugby field, our students displayed determination, teamwork, and unmistakable Harrovian spirit.
 Quick‑fire reflexes on the badminton courts, composed baseline play in tennis, a disciplined yet enterprising football performance, and fleet‑footed tag rugby combined to give Harrow Appi the overall victory.